 Thus, as image of God, man was created to be like God, to love and worship his creator, knowing himself as God's covenant son and servant.
 As image of God, he was created to love the others who are also God's image and to bless them.
 As image of God, he was created to rule the rest of God's creation so that the world might glorify God through the realization of its full potential.
 Each of these relationships is covenantal and definitive of who and what man is.

 Image, therefore, is a covenantal notion.10

 To say that is not to deny that Adam's physique, his intelligence, his artistic ability, and his imagination all uniquely fitted for him as the image of the one true God and are part of what it means that he is God's image.
 There is no reason to separate the physical characteristics of man from the notion of image, nor are man's spiritual qualities irrelevant.
 But these aspects of man are seen to be part of a covenantal whole.
-Just as the physical creation manifests God and is in covenant with God under man, so also man is a covenantal being in his physicality.11 that the two are analogous.
-We can even see some aspects of the analogy.
-In both cases the word of God has divine power and divine wisdom.
+Just as the physical creation manifests God and is in covenant with God under man, so also man is a covenantal being in his physicality.11 Biology and Image power and divine wisdom.
 In both cases God expresses who he is in what he says."
 Op.
 Cit., p.
 188. In the same way, using the name "Father, Son, and Spirit" to name the One God invites us to see an analogy between human fatherhood and divine fatherhood, etc.